Xernona Clayton: Personal life

-Clayton was a member of the Ebenezer Baptist Church, where Dr. Martin Luther King Jr. was the pastor.
+Clayton is a member of the Ebenezer Baptist Church, where Dr. Martin Luther King Jr. was the pastor.

 Clayton was married to Ed Clayton (who also worked with Dr. King) from 1957 until his death in 1966.
 She co-authored a revised edition of her late husband's biography of Martin Luther King Jr. that is titled The Peaceful Warrior.

 Following her first husband's death, Clayton married Paul L. Brady, the first African American to be appointed as a Federal Administrative Law Judge, in 1974.
 Brady and Clayton have two children from Brady's previous marriage, Laura and Paul Jr.